khakhalin/Xenopus-Behavior/02_Collision_Avoidance/responses to reviewers.md

 > “A typical responsiveness for this protocol is 80% control stage 49 tadpoles.”
 Please indicate here the approximate number of days post-fertilization for developmental stage 49.
 (This is suggested since stage 49 can encompass a relatively large window of time.)

 Stage 49 is indeed the longest stage in tadpole development, and it is true that we prefer not to work with tadpoles that are still technically 49, but have grown too large.
-I now added the following short comment:
+I have now added the following short comment:

-"A typical responsiveness for this protocol is 80% for control stage 49 tadpoles (**15-30 days post-fertilization, if raised at 20°C;** Khakhalin et al. 2014),"
+"A typical responsiveness for this protocol is 80% for control Nieuwkoop-Faber stage 49 tadpoles (**15-30 days post-fertilization, if raised at 20°C;** Khakhalin et al. 2014),"

 > Nice idea to include Power Analysis!
 Very nice.